harness/developer-hub/docs/infra-as-code-management/remote-backends/state-migration.md

 sidebar_position: 20
 ---

-Migrate and import your infrastructure state into your Harness workspace with the IaCM migration tool.
-This will allow you to bulk import any local Terraform projects and grant better security, collaboration, and operational convenience with a remote backend.
+Migrate and import your infrastructure state into Harness workspaces with the IaCM migration tool.
+This allows you to bulk import any local Terraform projects and grant better security, collaboration, and operational convenience with a remote backend.
 Go to [Remote backend initialization](https://developer.harness.io/docs/infra-as-code-management/remote-backends/init-configuration) to find out how to configure your remote backend.

 ## Prerequisites

 Every workspace you create will be created inside a specified project, so you should:
 - Ensure you have an existing Harness project.
-- Configure any connectors within that project before passing their values to your migration file.
+- Configure any connectors within that project before passing their values to your migration variables file.

 ## Migration phases
 Harness IaCM migration is built on three phases to grant control over your configuration and imported state.

 1. Prepare your configured workspaces locally.
 2. Apply your new workspaces and import them to Harness.
-3. Import your infrastructure state into your new workspaces
+3. Import your infrastructure state into your new workspaces.

 <details>
   <summary>Sample Terraform file</summary>